brianhigh/envh543/ex0618prob2d.md

 The first solution is coded manually with functionality built into "base" R.

-The second solution uses the _mc2d_ package.
+The second and third solutions use the _mc2d_ package.

 ## Set global options